Explained: Twitter loses legal shield, named in FIR for 'misleading' content

 "The government believes that whoever has not yet complied with the guidelines has lost the intermediary status.
 For Twitter now, any and all penal action that is applicable under the Indian Penal Code will be applicable," Indian Express reported a source saying.

-With this, Twitter has become the first American platform to lose the protection of Sector 79 of the IT act, hence, losing its intermediary status in India.
+With this, Twitter has become the first American platform to lose the protection of Section 79 of the IT act, hence, losing its legal immunity as an "intermediary" in India.

 How have other social media platforms like Google, YouTube and Facebook escaped this?